tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 The Add-In is designed to run on TIA Portal V20, but it can be adapted to run on TIA Portal version V17, V18 and V19.
 To do so:
 - Update the references of the project **AddinOpcUaInterface**.
 Use the Openness DLL file "Siemens.Engineering.Addin" from TIA Portal versions V17, V18 or V19 as your reference source.

     **NOTE**: Openness has backward compatibility.
-This means that an Add-In built with the DLL files from TIA Portal V17 can also run on TIA Portal V18, V19 and V20.
+This means that an Add-In built with the DLL files from TIA Portal V17 can also run on TIA Portal V18 and V19 (not V20).
 - Change the post-build event command to:
     ```
     copy "$(ProjectDir)AddInPublisherConfig.xml" "$(TargetDir)AddInPublisherConfig.xml" /Y